gbv/jskos-proxy/README.md

 - Turtle (format `ttl` or `turtle`)
 - RDF/XML (format `rdfxml` or `xml`)

-## Architecture
+## Data flow

 The application consists of a server and a client.
 Both access terminology data from backends via JSKOS API.
-The server can also return JSKOS converted to RDF (that's why the application is called "proxy").
+The server can also return JSKOS converted to RDF, that's why the application is called a proxy.

 ~~~mermaid
 graph TD